ricktaylor/btpu/draft-taylor-btpu.md

 The protocol has been designed to transfer BPv7 formatted Bundles, however it is equally capable of transferring any kind of binary data, but includes no explicit discriminator of the type of a particular Bundle.
 If multiple different types of Bundle are to be transferred by a single implementation, this specification considers the differentiation between different Bundle types to be a matter for the implementation.
 For example, both BPv6 ({{?RFC5050}}) formatted Bundles and BPv7 Bundles can be multiplexed without issue, as the different formats can be distinguished by simple examination of the initial octets of a received Bundle by an implementation.
 Additionally, the segmentation mechanism enables the use of this protocol with Bundle formats that do not support some form of fragmentation.

-Although designed for any link-layer protocol that shares the characteristics defined in [](#introduction), additional specification may be required to map the constructs of the link-layer protocol to the mechanisms defined in this specification.
+Although designed for any link-layer protocol that shares the characteristics defined in [](#introduction), additional specification or profiling may be required to map the constructs of the link-layer protocol to the mechanisms defined in this specification.

     +----------------------+
     |  DTN Application     |